 The lido and also the buildings around the lake are built in the New-Objectivity style (Neue Sachlichkeit), a modern architectural style that emerged in Germany and in other German-speaking countries in 1920 – 1930, with simple and almost minimalistic exteriors, using steel framing glazed concrete, bricks and glass.

 The beach is wide enough and up to 30.000 people can enjoy it, but even so, on weekends, it can get a little crowded.
 If you want to avoid the crowd, go early in the morning or in the afternoon, after 3 o’clock.

 Before going there, I had my doubts about bathing in a lake and not knowing how deep and steep it is; but Wannsee it’s a safe choice because the water gets deeper very gradually, and even the small children can swim safely.

 From the first moment I got there, I had the feeling I had stepped back in time, and I expected to see women wearing vintage swimsuits, children playing in the sand with old toys, and German songs playing on the radio.

 Wannsee can give you this kind of feeling, but also it has everything you need for a relaxing day at the beach.
 And you can reach it within 45 minutes from Berlin city center.

 How to get there:

-Take S-Bahn S7 or S1 to Wannsee from the city center and then it’s 10 minutes walk to the Strandbad Wannsee.
-If you come here by car, there is also a free parking.
+Take S-Bahn S7 or S1 to Wannsee from the city center and then it’s 10 minute walk to the Strandbad Wannsee.
+If you come here by car, there is also free parking.